-Auto Attendant
+Auto attendant

-The Media Server's auto attendant is a flexible utility designed to provide IVR for callers and allow them to navigate among different options by pressing keys on their phones.
+The auto attendant is a flexible utility designed to provide IVR for callers and allow them to navigate among different options by pressing keys on their phones.
 Auto attendant capabilities include simple features such as playing a certain voice prompt to the end user or collecting his input, as well as more advanced features such as incoming fax detection or call queues.

-Managing IVR Applications via Web GUI
+Managing IVR applications via Web GUI

 Using PortaBilling® web interface administrators can quickly and conveniently define how users access IVR applications by dialing phone numbers.
 Your customers would dial a phone number from the PSTN network or their IP phone to access a specific IVR application.

 For example, \98 for voicemail, 12125551234 to access the prepaid calling card IVR, or \123 to access the audio conferencing facility.
-So when PortaSwitch® receives a call and matches the destination number with one of the access numbers - the call will be forwarded to the Media

-Server.
-The Media Server then will launch the specific IVR application associated with that access number.
+So when PortaSIP® receives a call, it matches the destination number with one of the access numbers and then launches the specific IVR application associated with that access number.

-An IVR application can contain one or several access numbers.
-Using the PortaBilling® web interface, administrators can choose the most convenient way to associate access numbers with a particular IVR application:
+An IVR application can contain one or several entry points (access numbers).
+Using the PortaBilling® web interface, administrators can type in or paste the list of access numbers.